ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 🛡️ - **Well-championed, moved forward to EWG!**

 An SG16 paper by the legendary "Robot" -- author of nonius + libogonek and the creator of the Rule of Zero -- this one was easy to get through.
 I had a bit of a presentation going but Tom Honermann -- chair of SG16 -- made [a much better presentation about it](/vendor/future_cxx/papers/presentations/p1041r1.pdf) then I did.
-I realized something as Tom did his presentation in EWGI: when you are arguing for things that contain mostly wording or legalese fixes, people are much more likely to defer to the "expert" on the wording in the room and very many people drop right out of having a serious opinionated decision.
+I realized something as Tom did his presentation in EWGI: when you are arguing for things that contain mostly wording or legalese fixes, people are much more likely to defer to the "expert" on the wording in the room and very many people drop right out of having hyper-opinionated decision.
 This is especially the case with encodings and how they are worded in the standard.

 As Tom presented the wording and other things, consensus to move this forward was pretty much guaranteed as people's eyes glazed over from being pointed out these differences in wording.
-I have a feeling this will go well in EWG since we also have data showing we have not come across a compiler that obeys this model.
+I have a feeling this will go well in EWG since we also have data showing we have not come across a compiler that violates the UTF16 / UTF32 intention to date.
 This is a small paper that can make it into C++20, and it should so SG16 doesn't have to handle some crazy assumption someone comes up with about the encoding scheme for UTF16 or UTF32.
 Right now the industry is with us in that nobody's done anything looney with the wiggle-wording afforded them.
 We want to close this out before somebody creates some looney 16-bit or 32-bit encoding and tries to standardize it.
 It would also be great for the rest of SG16's work.

 ### [Named Escape Sequences - p1097](https://wg21.link/p1097)